cloverinteractive/boilerplate/README.md

 Every part of the app's boilerplate is organized in it's own folder, here's a quick rundown of how things are organized:

-1. Webpack configuration is in the *config* folder.
+1. Webpack configuration is in the `config/` folder.
 1. All code live in the `src/` folder.
 1. Server code specifically can ben found at `src/server`.
-1. Tests live inside of *specs* folder, spec filenames are suffixed with *-spec.js* and folder structure will match that of the `src/` folder structure.
+1. Tests live inside of the `specs/` folder, spec filenames are suffixed with *-spec.js* and folder structure will match that of the `src/` folder structure.

 ## Practices